Khuwn-Soulutions/supabase_codegen/packages/supabase_codegen_serverpod/README.md

 By default, this will:
 1. Read your Supabase schema
-2. Generate corresponding `.spy.yaml` files in `lib/src/models` (or your configured output directory)
+2. Generate corresponding `.spy.yaml` files for tables and enums in `lib/src/models` (or your configured output directory)
 3. Exclude any tables starting with `serverpod`

 ### Configuration Options